 Palliative and end of life care in South Tyneside

-While the closure of St Clare’s was a sad moment for our community, it has created an opportunity for us to look at how services that provide care for people at the end of life care are delivered.
-We are now working with colleagues from across health and social care and have chosen an independent organisation to start this work.
-It will involve working with partners, families and carers across the borough to find out what is important to people towards the end of their lives.
+While the closure of St Clare’s was a sad moment for our community, it created an opportunity for us to look at how services that provide care for people at the end of life care are delivered.
+We worked with colleagues from across health and social care and chose an independent organisation to complete this work.
+It involved working with partners, families and carers across the borough to find out what is important to people towards the end of their lives.

-We want to understand what is most important to people living in South Tyneside who have experienced end of life care and understand what people want.
-We want to create a new model that can deliver the best possible care in the borough.
+We wanted to understand what is most important to people living in South Tyneside who have experienced end of life care and understand what people want.
+We wanted to create a new model that can deliver the best possible care in the borough.

-We are developing plans to involve stakeholders, including local groups and families who have experience of palliative care services in the borough.
-We want to work together to review the work that has been done and speak to people who are involved or have an interest in end of life care.
+We involved stakeholders, including local groups and families who have experience of palliative care services in the borough.
+We worked together to review the work and speak to people who are involved or have an interest in end of life care.

-- Working with partners to design what end of life care should look like
+- Worked with partners to design what end of life care should look like

-Workshops will be held in May with those people who have been involved in the first part of this process to jointly develop a future model for end of life care services based on what people have told us so far.
+Workshops were held in May 2019 with those people who were involved in the first part of this process to jointly develop a future model for end of life care services based on what people have told us so far.

-A report summarising the work completed along with its recommendations will be presented to the CCG in June 2019.
+A report summarising the work completed along with its recommendations was presented to the CCG in August 2019.

 - Interviews with family members / people on the end of life register